Botanical Gardens Kolkata

 The botanical gardens of kolkata are also known as the Acharya Jagadish Chandra Bose gardens.
-The garden spreads over an area of 109 hectares and was previously known as royal botanic gardens.
-Located in Shibpur, Howrah nearest to the city Kolkata this gardens houses many rare species flora.
-It is operated by the botanical survey of India and exhibit a wide range of tea bushes, cactus house and a nice collection of palm trees.
+The garden spreads over an area of 109 hectares and was previously known as the royal botanic gardens.
+Located in Shibpur, Howrah nearest to the city of Kolkata this garden houses many rare species of flora.
+It is operated by the botanical survey of India and exhibits a wide range of tea bushes, a cactus house, and a nice collection of palm trees.
 Splendid lily pads are found on the boating lake.
 Apart from all these the main attraction of the Botanical Garden Kolkata is the ‘banyan tree’ which is regarded as the world’s largest banyan tree.
 The age of the tree is believed to be 250 years old.
 The banyan tree boasts the greatest canopy in the whole world.
 The roots from above the branches have developed in such a way that it is difficult to find out the original shoot of the tree it is grown in a huge area.
 It is said that the original shoot had been removed due to some infection but all other shoots are supporting the tree in a beautiful manner.
-The circumference of the huge tree is measured to 330 metres.
+The circumference of the huge tree is measured at 330 meters.

 How to reach Botanical Gardens Kolkata